Support the Meeting

 The Social Concerns Box for April is for Ramallah Friends School

-The Social Concerns Box for May is for scholarships to the Ramallah Friends School in the Palestinian West Bank.
+The Social Concerns Box for April is for scholarships to the Ramallah Friends School in the Palestinian West Bank.
 Much of our contribution used to be raised at Spring Fling, and now we depend on offerings made via check or online.
 This support is an opportunity for us to help build peace in the Middle East via this Quaker school that has been in existence since 1869 (more than 150 years).

-The Social Concerns Box for September is for the Mary Jane Simpson Scholarship Fund
+The Social Concerns Box for October is for the Mary Jane Simpson Scholarship Fund

 For nearly 50 years, Interfaith Works has provided affordable housing and social services to families in Montgomery County as they transition from homelessness to independence.
 Key programs are their clothing center, emergency assistance, and vocational services.
 BFM has long been one of the member organizations, and BFM children participate in an annual mini-walkathon for the homeless.
 Interfaith Housing Coalition is a subsidiary of Interfaith Works that provides permanent housing and supportive services to families in 26 units across the county.